nodegit/nodegit.github.com/guides/cloning/http/index.md

 ### Invoking the clone method

-The way NodeGit is structured is that all [libgit2](http://libgit2.org) C methods are dynamically generated into C++.
-Since we're taking a class-oriented approach, we make a top level class named `Clone`.
-This class has a static method `clone` that we can use to bring down a repository.

-While it may look a bit verbose, it is symptomatic of a rigid convention.
+You can easily invoke our top-level Clone as a function passing along the three aforementioned arguments.

 ``` javascript
 var cloneRepository = Git.Clone(cloneURL, localPath, cloneOptions);
 ```

-Notice how we store the return value from `Clone.clone`.
-This is a [Promise]() to represent the asynchronous operation.
+Notice how we store the return value from `Git.Clone`.
+This is a [Promise](https://www.promisejs.org/) to represent the asynchronous operation.
 It offers finer control flow by allowing us to capture errors and fallback if there is a clone failure.

 ### Handling clone failure